kingakwa/e-store-app/README.md

 git push
 ```

--Go to the Actions tab in your GitHub repository.
+- Go to the Actions tab in your GitHub repository.
 You will see your workflow running.
 Once it finishes with a green checkmark, your updated site is live!

 <img width="910" height="302" alt="SUCCESFUL DEPLOY" src="https://github.com/user-attachments/assets/7ed8972f-4a61-4a60-83cd-4ce7bee240a6" />